-The prophet continues and describes the proportions of this return and the extent of Hashem’s cherished relationship.
-“No longer will you be referred to as forsaken because about you it shall be proclaimed, ‘My desire is in you’.”
-(62, 4) Hashem pledges to fully identify with His people and to display His true desire in them.
-His relationship with them will be so encompassing and evident that a newly gained identity will be conveyed upon the Jewish people, “Hashem’s desirable one”.
-But a worry crosses the minds of the Jewish nation concerning the nature of their forthcoming relationship.
-After all, weren’t they previously associated with Hashem in similar proportions before being rejected by Him?
-If so, they reason that although Hashem will truly return to them it will only feel to them like a remarriage.
+To this, Yeshaya says, “Say to Zion behold your savior has come…” Yes, that long awaited moment will finally happen and Hashem will return.
+The prophet continues and describes the proportions of this return and the extent of this relationship.
+“No longer shall you be considered forsaken for regarding you it shall be proclaimed, ‘My desire is in you’.”
+(62, 4) Hashem pledges to totally identify with His people and display His true desire in them.
+This relationship with be so encompassing that a special identity will be conveyed upon the Jewish people, “Hashem’s desirable one”.
+But, a worry crosses their minds concerning the nature of their forthcoming relationship.
+After all, weren’t they previously associated with Hashem in similar proportions before this long impasse?
+If so, they reason that although Hashem will truly return to them it will only feel like a remarriage.
 Their long awaited association will have a nostalgic air to it and won’t bring them the true happiness they seek.

-The prophet responds and reveals to them the indescribable proportions of their new relationship.
-Yeshaya says, “Hashem will rejoice over you like a groom over His bride.”
-(62, 5) The Radak explains that Hashem’s return to the Jewish people will possess all the freshness and novelty of a groom to his bride.
-Their relationship represents the epitome of happiness and appreciation as they begin forging their eternal bond with love and respect.
-In this same manner, Hashem’s newly founded relationship with His people will possess similar qualities.
-It will be so complete and perfect that it won’t leave room for reflections upon their past.
-The happiness and fulfillment that they will experience will be so encompassing that it will feel like a fresh start, a relationship never experienced before.
-The Radak adds an indescribable dimension to this relationship and explains that this sense of newness will actually continue forever.
-Instead of becoming stale and stagnant, their relationship with Hashem will always be one of growth and development and will constantly bring them to greater heights.
-Each newly gained level of closeness will be so precious and dear to them that it will be regarded as a completely new relationship replete with all of its sensation and appreciation.
+Yeshaya addresses this and reveals to them the breathtaking proportions of their new relationship.
+He says, “Hashem will rejoice over you like a groom over His bride.”
+(62, 5) Radak explains that Hashem’s return to His people will possess all the freshness and novelty of a groom with his bride.
+Such relationships represent the epitome of happiness and appreciation as the two begin forging their eternal bond with love and respect.
+Accordingly Hashem’s newly founded relationship with His people will possess similar qualities.
+It will be so complete and perfect that it won’t leave room for reflections of their past.
+The happiness and fulfillment that will be experienced will be so encompassing that it will virtually feel like a fresh start, one never seen before.
+Radak adds yet one more unbelievable point and explains that this sense of newness will continue forever.
+Instead of becoming stale and stagnant their relationship with Hashem will always be one of growth and development constantly reaching greater heights.
+Each newly gained level of closeness will be so precious and dear that it will feel like a completely new relationship replete with all its sensation and appreciation.

-But the most impressive factor of all is that the above description is not only our feelings towards Hashem but is, in truth, Hashem’s feelings towards us.
-The prophet says that Hashem Himself will forever rejoice over us with the sensation of a groom over His newly acquired bride.
+But the most impressive factor of all is that the above description will not merely reflect our feelings towards Hashem but will, in truth, even encompass Hashem’s feelings towards us.
+The words of the prophet indicate that Hashem Himself will forever rejoice over us with the sensation of a groom over His newly acquired bride.
 From this we discover that Hashem’s feelings towards His people are literally boundless.
-Even after all the straying we have done, Hashem still desiresto unite with us in the proportions described above.
-He desires to erasethe past and establish a perfectly new relationship, so perfect and new that it will continuously produce the heightened emotions of a bride and groom for eternity.
+Even after all our straying, Hashem still desires to unite with us in the proportions described above.
+He seeks to erase the past and establish a perfectly new relationship, so perfect and fresh that it will continuously produce the heightened emotions of a bride and groom for eternity.